Skip to main content

 • One dose of rabies immune globulin that helps to neutralize the virus before it becomes established, and

-• Four doses of rabies vaccine given over 14 days that help your immune system make antibodies against the virus.
+• A series of rabies vaccine that help your immune system make antibodies against the virus.

 What are the symptoms of rabies in people?